damianhakert/damianhakert.github.io/source/_posts/2014-12-05-ship-log-data-off-site-using-udp.markdown

 ---
 layout: post
-title: "Feature Highlight: Ship your GitLab EE Log Data Off-Site using UDP"
+title: "How you can send your logs ballistically using UDP"
 date: 2014-12-05
 comments: true
 categories:
 author: Job van der Voort
 ---

-A nice feature of GitLab Enterprise Edition (>= 7.1) is the ability to ship off your logs using UDP (Omnibus Packaged GitLab only).
+The last thing you want to happen is having problems on your server due to your logs.
+You need them to debug problems, not cause them.
+With large GitLab instances, it's a great idea to ship your logs to a separate server.
+This way, they are easier to manage and you don't need to worry about space.
+But by using TCP to send the logs you risk a connection failure and subsequent problems with your instance.

+Therefore, with GitLab Enterprise Edition (7.1 and up) Omnibus packages, we introduced UDP log shipping.
 As opposed to TCP, UDP doesn't care about whether packets get received, it keeps sending them in a non-blocking, fire-and-forget manner.
-That makes UDP really fast and lightweight.
+That makes UDP really fast, lightweight and if you log server crashes, it won't affect your GitLab instance.
+UDP doesn't care.

 <!-- more -->

+## Setting up UDP log shipping

 UDP log shipping is very easy to setup.
 You simply add the following lines to `/etc/gitlab/gitlab.rb`: